Safety & Security

 RISKS

-Stena has well-established sustainability risk analysis.
-These are conducted by each business unit on an annual basis and reported to the central sustainability department.
+All business units annually analyse and report their risks to Stena AB.
 Below is a summary of the business unit’s most significant risks in the area of Safety & Security.